WE ARE STILL WORKING ON 2023 DATES FOR SPECIAL EVENTS. For a current list of special events see this link.

 Check back often.
 Also check out our Facebook page.
 THANKS FOR YOUR PATIENCE.

-The first rodeo of the 2022 season is June 2nd.
-Call in registration for the first rodeo is from 6:00pm – 8:00pm, on May 31st and thereafter each Tuesday during rodeo season. ****Special Note and Slight Change from Previous Years: Tentative —This first night of the rodeo will feature Ranch Bronc Riding and the Hide Race.
-These generally rotate but will be featured together the first and last (Finals) rodeo.
+The first rodeo of the 2023 season is June 1st.
+Call in registration for the first rodeo is from 6:00pm – 8:00pm, on May 30th and thereafter each Tuesday during rodeo season. ****Special Note Tentative —This first night of the rodeo will feature the Hide Race.
+The 2nd rodeo June 8th will feature Ranch Broncs and alternate the rest of the season with Hide Race.
+Exception is both Hide Race and Ranch Broncs will be held on finals rodeo August 17th.
 Be sure and tell all your fellow Ranch Bronc and Hide Race contestants.

 Hold on to your britches as cowgirls ride their horses as fast as they can in a cloverleaf pattern.
 They make hairpin turns around three barrels placed in a triangle and the fastest time wins!
 But watch out, each barrel knocked over adds five seconds to the total time